jvamvas/mbr/experiments/cheng-vlachos-2023-faster/README.md

 * The paper used custom models trained without label smoothing, this reproduction uses a multilingual open-source model ([Fan et al., 2021](https://arxiv.org/abs/2010.11125)).
 * The paper used different sets as samples and references.
 Samples were generated using beam search.
 This reproduction uses the same set as samples and references, generated with epsilon sampling.
 * The paper used beam search with beam size 10 as a baseline.
 This reproduction uses beam size 4.
-* In the paper, the segments of the test set were translated one by one.
-Batching was used for sampling, but not for the overall MBR decoding process.
-Our implementation supports batched translation, and we use a batch size of 32 in this experiment.
+* In the paper, the segments of the test set were translated one by one – batching was used for sampling, but not for the overall MBR decoding process.
+Our implementation supports batched translation, and we use a batch size of 16 in this experiment.
 * The paper proposed terminating early if there is only one sample left.
 This implementation does not support early termination.
+* TODO Repeats

 ## Results